Suraj-Chavan1/Project-Atlas/README.md

 - There is also our frontend implementation , which shows the flow , which you can go through.
 - Please also do see our architecture and user flow diagrams for clarity.

-## Future work:
-- We are working on a microsoft teams integration , which would directly send all the meeting documents, transcripts etc directly to Project Atlas dashboard, so that requirement documents can be formed directly from your meets.
-- We are also working on fine tuning the large language models so that the document output is precise.
-- Along with this we are also working towards github bot integration so that you can push your codes directly from project Atlas to github.

 # Table of Contents